 Alex Kowalski is an assistant professor in the Human Resource Studies department at Cornell University’s ILR School.

-Alex studies how to support good quality jobs in challenging business environments.
 His research takes place primarily inside e-commerce fulfillment centers, where demand volatility and intense time pressures often give rise to unpredictable work schedules that employees feel to be out of their control.
-Using a variety of research methods ranging from interviews to field experiments, he shows how certain managerial cultures generate problematic schedules, how these schedules tend to accrue to already disadvantaged employees, and how these schedules are costly to employers.
+Using a variety of research methods ranging from interviews to field experiments, he shows how certain managerial strategies generate problematic schedules, how these schedules tend to accrue to already disadvantaged employees, and how these schedules are costly to employers.

 Fulfillment centers are part of the rapidly evolving warehousing industry.
 A setting replete with contrasts, warehouses are employing more and more people as e-commerce grows yet are also sites where concerns about job quality are primary and innovation in robotics is proceeding apace.
 In addition to his focus on scheduling practices, Alex is also carrying out projects inside warehouses that look into the challenges of implementing performance pay systems, competing approaches to robotic automation, and the benefits of involving employees in workplace problem-solving.